An evening light-based experience at the Carrie Blast Furnaces September 10 – October 1, 2020

 Tickets are $9 / person.
 Tickets for this special exhibition are timed to help to maintain adequate social distancing throughout the evening.

-Prior artworks from the artists included in the exhibition.
+Artists’ installations included in the exhibition.